m-ld/m-ld-security-spec/design/traceability.md

 - machine identity
 - verifiable signatures on audit entries
 - offline signatures (to support offline working; this precludes e.g. a server round-trip to sign data)
+- reliable timestamps on audit entry signatures (use of an RFC 3161 timestamp authority may be mandated)

 The table presents a review of some possible technical identity models available in different environments, and their amenability to the use of cryptographic digital signatures.
 We will choose one of these models for prototyping, with extensibility to support others.